Life Lines

 Burns & Scalds

-Every year many children suffer from burns and scalds in the home and at play, many of these injuries are unforeseen, for example a child pulls a hot cup of coffee over themselves, touching a hot pan.
-We will look at some further cause and the complications that may develop with these burns.
+Every year, many children suffer from burns and scalds in the home, and at play, many of these injuries are unforeseen, for example, a child pulls a hot cup of coffee over themselves, touching a hot pan.
+We will look at some further causes and the complications that may develop with these burns.

 Types Of Burns

-Every year many children suffer from burns and scalds in the home and at play, many of these injuries are unforeseen, for example a child pulls a hot cup of coffee over themselves, touching a hot pan.
-We will look at some further cause and the complications that may develop with these burns.
+Every year, many children suffer from burns and scalds in the home, and at play, many of these injuries are unforeseen, for example, a child pulls a hot cup of coffee over themselves, touching a hot pan.
+We will look at some further causes and the complications that may develop with these burns.

 Types Of Burns